Alexia Putellas: 2021–22

-Putellas began Barcelona's 2021–22 Copa de la Reina campaign by scoring a goal in a 3-1 win against Rayo Vallecano in the Round of 16 of the tournament.
-In the quarterfinal of the tournament, played on 16 March 2022, Putellas scored 2 goals in a 3-0 win against Real Sociedad to advance Barcelona to the semifinals.
-Later that month, Putellas competed in Barcelona's UWCL quarterfinal matches against domestic rivals Real Madrid.
-In the first leg, she scored 2 goals to help Barcelona to a narrow 3-1 away win.
-In the following home leg, Putellas started and scored Barcelona's 4th goal in a 5-2 win over Real Madrid at the Camp Nou.
+Putellas began Barcelona's 2021–22 Copa de la Reina campaign by scoring a goal in a 3–1 win against Rayo Vallecano in the Round of 16 of the tournament.
+In the quarter-final of the tournament, played on 16 March 2022, Putellas scored 2 goals in a 3–0 win against Real Sociedad to advance Barcelona to the semi-finals.
+Later that month, Putellas competed in Barcelona's UWCL quarter-final matches against domestic rivals Real Madrid.
+In the first leg, she scored 2 goals to help Barcelona to a narrow 3–1 away win.
+In the following home leg, Putellas started and scored Barcelona's 4th goal in a 5–2 win over Real Madrid at the Camp Nou.
 The match broke the record for attendance at a women's football match with 91,553 fans in attendance.
-In April 2022, Putellas started and scored two goals in a 5-1 UWCL semifinal win over VfL Wolfsburg.
+In April 2022, Putellas started and scored two goals in a 5–1 UWCL semi-final win over VfL Wolfsburg.
 The match, again hosted at the Camp Nou, broke the women's football world attendance record once more with 91,648 people in attendance.

-On 21 May 2022, Putellas started Barcelona's second-consecutive UEFA Women's Champions League Final against Olympique Lyon.
-She played all 90 minutes and scored Barcelona's only goal in a 1-3 loss.
-At the conclusion of the tournament, she was named the 2021-22 UWCL Player of the Season, included in the 2021–22 UWCL Team of the Season, and was recognized as the 2021–22 UWCL Top Scorer, scoring 11 goals throughout the competition.
+On 21 May 2022, Putellas started Barcelona's second-consecutive UEFA Women's Champions League final against Olympique Lyon.
+She played all 90 minutes and scored Barcelona's only goal in a 1–3 loss.
+At the conclusion of the tournament, she was named the 2021–22 UWCL Player of the Season, included in the 2021–22 UWCL Team of the Season, and was recognized as the 2021–22 UWCL Top Scorer, scoring 11 goals throughout the competition.
 She also had the most direct goal involvements of any player in the competition with a combined 13 goals and assists.

-Putellas returned to domestic competition on the 25th of May in Barcelona's semi-final Copa de la Reina clash against Real Madrid.
-She assisted Lieke Martens' opening goal in a match that ended as a 4-0 win.
-In Barcelona's final match of the season- the Copa de la Reina final against Sporting Huelva- Putellas played the entire match of a 6-1 win and scored Barcelona's sixth and final goal.
+Putellas returned to domestic competition on 25 May 2022 in Barcelona's semi-final Copa de la Reina clash against Real Madrid.
+She assisted Lieke Martens' opening goal in a match that ended as a 4–0 win.
+In Barcelona's final match of the season, the Copa de la Reina final against Sporting Huelva, Putellas played the entire match of a 6–1 win and scored Barcelona's sixth and final goal.
 Putellas finished as the joint-top scorer of the 2021–22 Copa de la Reina, tied with Anita Marcos and Alicia Martínez with 4 goals.

 By the end of the season, Putellas' teammates agreed that "Barcelona is Alexia and Alexia is Barcelona".
 She finished her league season with 18 goals and a league-best 15 assists as Barcelona had a perfect, wins-only season.
-Her 2021-22 season was also the first time in her career that she had scored over 30 goals in a single season, and the first season since 2018-19 that she was Barcelona's top scorer in all competitions.
+Her 2021–22 season was also the first time in her career that she had scored over 30 goals in a single season, and the first season since 2018–19 that she was Barcelona's top scorer in all competitions.
 Like last season, Putellas finished as Europe's highest-scoring midfielder with 34 goals in all competitions.